dave1010/pandora/README.md

 # Pandora

+Pandora gives ChatGPT the ability to read and write files and run commands on your machine.

 Pandora is a lightweight and powerful plugin for OpenAI's ChatGPT.
 It provides a barebones API that allows ChatGPT to execute arbitrary shell commands and perform file operations, making it a versatile tool for a wide range of tasks.

-❗️❗️❗️ **Pandora can access and modify all files on your host system and can control other Docker containers!** ❗️❗️❗️

 Pandora is incredibly powerful but also dangerous.

+🚨❗️⚠️ **Pandora can access and modify all files on your host system!** 🚨❗️⚠️

+🚨❗️⚠️ **Pandora can control other Docker containers!** 🚨❗️⚠️

 Pandora can be used for: